Organic Eprints frontpage

 Pedersen, Senior scientist Hanne Lindhard; Brandt, Senior scientist Kirsten; Nørbæk, Senior scientist Rikke and Ejlersen, A. (2003) Effects of culivation conditions for apples on growth rates of fruit fly larvae and contents of phenolics.
-Poster presented at Levnedsmiddel kongres, April 2003.
+Poster at: Levnedsmiddel kongres, April 2003.

 Summary